theironyard-indy/thegreatamericannovella/README.md

 # thegreatamericannovella

-It was a dark and stormy night
+It was a dark and stormy night, and the gardener was worried.